shivam24161/react-quiz-app/README.md

 # Project Name - Chingu Trivia

-This is a quiz app , in this you can sort the questions by category and after submitting all the questions , you can check your score.
+This is a quiz app , in this you can change questions by next and previous button , select the questions from the question grid ,  sort the questions by category and after submitting all the questions , you can check your score and answers.

 ## Features

-In this Project react is used which is a Javascript library , In this you can navigate to any page without page reloading .
+In this Project Html , Css , JS and React is used which is a Javascript library , In this you can navigate to any page without page reloading .
+After sumbitting the questions the result will be shown .
+You can also check answers , if the answers you selected is wrong then it will be red and the questions you selected is right then it will be green.
+Note - Answers will only be visible after you submit the questions.

 ## Requirements